gerwitz/hgc-v12/src/site/site/index.md

 <span class="marginnote">![listener](rat-mic.png)</span>
 [Google Analytics](https://www.google.com/analytics/) is used for usage tracking and may drop a cookie on you.
 I've set my account to [not share tracking data][ua], but you have no way to validate that and I have no way to confirm that Google honors this setting.
 I hope to replace this with direct log analysis.

+[instant.page](https://instant.page/) is loaded from their server.
+I review each version before updating and they are hosting from the static GitHub Pages servers, so there shouldn't be any tracking.
+Still, this is an "attack surface" and they don't yet publish a privacy policy.

 <!--
 Other external resources are referenced, including [Twitter's][twttr] scripts for explicit pop-ups and jQuery from [their CDN][jquery].
 On the [homepage](/) a [Flickr][] script is loaded which insists on loading a Yahoo geolocation script as well as requested assets.
 None of these should be using this to track you, but my control is limited so YMMV.